Brief

 - the tradition of electing the club's best climbers and

-hikers of the season is revived by "Firn" on the basis of the new
+hikers of the season is revived by "Firn" on the basis of new

 - "Firn" decides to establish an electronic database containing